‘Staggering’: New York virus death toll rises above 1,200

 “That’s a lot of loss, that’s a lot of pain, that’s a lot of tears, that’s a lot of grief that people all across this state are feeling,” the governor said at a briefing in Manhattan.

+“We bring a message to all New Yorkers – now, your Navy is returned and we are with you committed in this fight,” said Rear Admiral John Mustin.

+There are 9,500 people in New York currently hospitalized for COVID-19, with more than 2,300 in intensive care.
+In a rare bit of good news, the rapid increase in hospitalizations seems to have slowed down recently, Cuomo said.

-The state has already confirmed more than 66,000 cases, mostly in New York City.
+The state has more than 66,000 confirmed cases, mostly in New York City.

 Two more New York City health care workers have died of the coronavirus, days after the first confirmed death.